-Sometimes known also as Metem, Metamgee is a thick fish and pork stew, that combines both African and American flavors.
+Sometimes known also as Metem, Metamgee is a thick fish and pork stew that combines both African and American flavors.

 It is a close cousin to Grenadian or Trinidadian oil down, adding thyme and scallions to a similar combination of onions, hot peppers, cassava, okra, coconut milk, and meat.

 The main difference?
-The cassava and okra are partially mashed, so they can soak up all the broth and its accompanying seasoning.
+The cassava and okra are partially mashed so they can soak up all the broth and its accompanying seasoning.
 Utterly delightful!

 14 – Garlic Pork

-Garlic pork as is dish is so much more than its ‘on-the-nose’ name first leads on.
+Garlic pork as a dish is so much more than its ‘on-the-nose’ name first leads on.
 This dish is usually made from chopped pork ribs, sauteed with generous amounts of garlic, julienned carrots, peppers, and a few sprigs of thyme.
 Then, a mixture of apple cider vinegar and sugar is slowly added to caramelize the pork.

 15 – Ropa Vieja

 True to their Spanish origins, they are seasoned with garlic, bay leaves, cumin, and a dash of olive oil.
-The resulting juice is then poured over white rice, or used to flavor day-old bread.
+The resulting juice is then poured over white rice or used to flavor day-old bread.

 16 – Chicharron

 Chicharrones are small pieces of pork skin, deep-fried to a rich, salty crust.
-Despite their apparent simplicity, they are actually pretty hard to make: there’s a very small window of time between ‘fully cooked’ and ‘charred and bitter’.
+Despite their apparent simplicity, they are actually pretty hard to make: there’s a very small window of time between ‘fully cooked’ and ‘charred and bitter.’

 This indulgent appetizer is the perfect pairing for an ultra-cold beer or a margarita.
-If you’d rather have them as a main dish, accompany them with banana fufu, or mashed boiled bananas.
+If you’d rather have them as a main dish, accompany them with banana fufu or mashed boiled bananas.

 17 – Yuca con Mojo